 After Ramadi, 3/8 served as the ground combat element of the 22nd Marine Expeditionary Unit (MEU) from February 2007 to February 2008, during which elements participated in Operation Sea Angel II in Bangladesh.

 In October 2008, 3/8 participated in Operation Enduring Freedom.
-Operating mainly in the Helmand Province, Afghanistan, 3rd Battalion 8th Marines (Reinforced), Special Purpose Marine Air Ground Task Force covered a large and dangerous Area of Operations.
-In December 2008, the Marines of India Company provided security for Operation Backstop protecting large British logistics convoy that moved equipment and supplies for Coalition combat operations in Helmand Province, mainly Nowzad, Afghanistan.
-From October 2008 to May 2009 they have sustained 11 KIA and numerous casualties.
+Operating mainly in the Helmand Province, Afghanistan, 3rd Battalion 8th Marines (Reinforced), Special Purpose Marine Air Ground Task Force, covered a large and dangerous Area of Operations.
+In December 2008, the Marines of India Company provided security for Operation Backstop, protecting a large British logistics convoy that moved equipment and supplies for Coalition combat operations in Helmand Province, mainly Nowzad, Afghanistan.
+From October 2008 to May 2009, they have sustained 11 KIA and numerous casualties.

-In August 2010, 3/8 deployed as the ground combat element for the 26th Marine Expeditionary Unit (MEU) and in January 2011 they detached and several support Marines from the MEU deployed to Afghanistan to establish and maintain security in portions of Helmand Province not previously permanently held by the International Security Assistance Force.
-Attached to Regimental Combat Team 8 as part of the International Security Assistance Force, the Marines provided security in portions of the Upper Gareshk Valley in order to allow the Islamic Republic of Afghanistan to foster socio-economic development in the area.
-During this deployment 3/8 sustained 1 KIA.
+In August 2010, 3/8 deployed as the ground combat element for the 26th MEU.
+In January 2011, they detached from the MEU and deployed to Afghanistan.
+Their mission was to establish and maintain security in portions of Helmand Province not previously permanently held by the International Security Assistance Force.
+Attached to Regimental Combat Team 8 as part of the International Security Assistance Force, the Marines provided security in portions of the Upper Gareshk Valley to allow the Islamic Republic of Afghanistan to foster socio-economic development.
+During this deployment, 3/8 sustained 1 KIA.

 Cpl.
 John T. Olson